sigdotcom/Reddit-With-React/backend/README.md

 Response APIs can be found on the [official documentation](https://koajs.com/).

 ### Async/Await
 Koa is built upon the JavaScript concept of async/await.
-There is a lot of context required to understand async/await.
-A good tutorial on the matter can be found [here](https://javascript.info/async).
+A good tutorial can be found [here](https://javascript.info/async).

 ## React with Reddit Backend